xiaoiver/player/README.md

 ## <a id='tensorflow.js' />tensorflow.js

-Since [Web Neural Network API (WebNN)](https://github.com/webmachinelearning/webnn-samples) is in development, tf.js is our only choice in browser for now.By the way, its [polyfill](https://github.com/webmachinelearning/webnn-polyfill) is based on tf.js either.
+Since [Web Neural Network API (WebNN)](https://github.com/webmachinelearning/webnn-samples) is in development, tf.js is our only choice in browser for now.
+By the way, its [polyfill](https://github.com/webmachinelearning/webnn-polyfill) is based on tf.js either.

 We use [WebGPU backend](https://github.com/tensorflow/tfjs/tree/master/tfjs-backend-webgpu) in WebWorker to run pre-trained models including: